Statement of Purpose

 To be a beacon of light

-that attracts the lost, hurting, and disillusioned Into the safe harbor of God’s salvation and love.
+that attracts the lost, hurting, and disillusioned into the safe harbor of God’s salvation and love.

 For more information and an introduction to who we are at Lighthouse Chapel.